 15. Contract Labor Costs – You may employ other independent contractors on a contract basis to provide services – for example, contracting with a web developer to create your website.
 Those expenses are generally deductible.
 You may also deduct the cost of tax preparation services used for the business-related part of your return.

-Many ramifications of the Tax Cuts and Jobs Act only took effect in tax year 2018 for the first time.
-When setting up your tax plan and estimated payments, we suggest consulting with a qualified financial professional who is up-to-date on all of the law's implications.
+Many ramifications of the Tax Cuts and Jobs Act have been in effect since tax year 2018.
+When setting up your tax plan and estimated payments, we suggest consulting with a qualified financial professional who is up to date on all of the law's implications.
 The goal of tax simplicity and postcard-sized tax returns is still far away for most of us – and, frankly, that day will probably never arrive for the self-employed.